 A well-packed backpack means the difference between an exhilarating 10K hike and an uncomfortable, painful, very long walk.
 By organizing the contents properly, you’ll never suffer from discomfort or find yourself searching for that essential item at the very bottom of your pack.

 Take the time to do a full inventory of everything you need to pack.
-If you’re hiking with a group, make sure to share the load with common items, such as a tent.
+If you’re hiking with a group, make sure to share the load with common items.

 Use dry bags